-The prospectus outlines the overarching spatial least cost rollout plan and priority connection targets through the medium term, the rollout strategy and the financing policy platform for the EARP.
-Additionally, the EARP implementation will be subject to a monitoring, evaluation and results framework as well as the oversight and accountability process of regular reviews as agreed with the energy sector working group (SWG), chaired by Ministry of infrastructure (MININFRA) on advice from the partners.
+The Prospectus outlines the overarching spatial least cost rollout plan and priority connection targets through the medium term, the rollout strategy and the financing policy platform for the EARP.
+Additionally, the EARP implementation will be subject to a monitoring, evaluation and results framework as well as the oversight and accountability process of regular reviews as agreed with the energy sector working group (SWG), chaired by MININFRA on advice from the Partners.

-A number of development partners so far committed to support the program including the Government of Rwanda, EWSA, and major Donors such as World Bank IDA, World Bank GEF/ESMAP CEIF, African Development Bank, BADEA, OFID, Saudi Funds, Netherlands, Japan, and others.
+A number of development partners so far committed to support the program including Government of Rwanda, EWSA, and major Donors such as World Bank IDA, World Bank GEF/ESMAP CEIF, African Development Bank, BADEA, OFID, Saudi Funds, Netherlands, Japan, and others.

-It is in this regard that Rwandan government through its cooperation with the Netherlands applied for grant to undertake rural the construction of Rukarara Kilinda 110Kv transmission lines which will cover about 36 kms.
+It is in this regard that Rwandan government through its cooperation with the Netherlands applied for grant to undertake rural electrification of four districts in western zone including Rusizi, Nyamasheke, Rutsiro and Karongi districts.